 4) Keep your legs and feet relaxed and on the ground.

 5) Keep your abdominals contracted and breathe slowly.

-We’d love to hear what you think of this post, or what you’d like to see on our site.
+I’d love to hear what you think of these hip stretches!
 Leave us a comment in the section below.